codigo-alan/PhotographersApp/README.md

 # PhotographersApp

-Project to learn how to implement SOLID principles in Android development using DDD (Data, Driven, Domain) architecture.
+Project to learn how to implement SOLID principles in Android development using DDD (Domain, Driven, Design) architecture.
 Consume an API Rest, save data locally and show it 👓

 * Retrofit
 * Room